 Regular ohm coils are the best for beginners.

-You’ll see these coils in the cheap vape pens we mentioned earlier.
+You’ll see these type of coils in the cheaper version of vape pens.
 Some tube vapes and all box mods allow for both regular and sub-ohm coils, provided that you have a sub-ohm compatible tank.

 Keep in mind, sub-ohm tanks/mods are still capable of using regular ohm coils, but not the other way around.